sean-liang/stardict/README.md

 ...
 ```

-_I can't find any dictionary that use compressed index file, so I implement it based on the description from the document, and never got a change to test it on a real dictionary._
+_I can't find any dictionary that use compressed index file, so I implement it based on the description from the document, and never got a chance to test it on a real dictionary._

 ### Read Data File